 RED LIGHT CAMERAS

-This Page is City of Hawthorne Documents - Set # 5
+This Page is City of Hawthorne Documents - Set # 5, Continued

 New 11-14-04, updated 7-22-13

-Hawthorne's Rosecrans / Hindry intersection with its camera enforcement on left and right turns, is an example of an intersection where there is scant safety justification for the use of the cameras.
-Here you can look at the official accident history for the intersection, starting in 1994, and decide for yourself.
+Hawthorne's Rosecrans/Hindry intersection with its camera enforcement on left and right turns, is an example of an intersection where there is scant safety justification for the use of the cameras.
+In Set # 5 on the main page of Hawthorne Documents, there is a table we made showing No CVC 21453 (red light running) accidents at Rosecrans/Hindry in the seventeen year period 1995 to 2011.
+Here on this continuation page you can look at the official records we used to make that table.

 See also Defect # 9 on the Home page.